salsita/prism/docs/composition/example/action-composition-practice.md

 }
 ```

-With `redux-elm` it's very easy because library exposes `mapEffects` function which is doing exactly what we need, you can wrap the Updater (or Init function) with `mapEffects` function and all the dispatched actions within yielded Side effects will be automatically wrapped by a parent action, in our specific case all the `dispatched` actions in embed `GifViewer` Component will be "tagged" with `Top` or `Bottom` Action.
+This is easy with `redux-elm` because it exposes a `mapEffects` function that does exactly what we need.
+You can wrap the Updater (or `init` function) with the `mapEffects` function, and all the dispatched Actions within yielded Side Effects will be automatically wrapped by a parent Action.
+In this specific case all the `dispatched` Actions in the embeded `GifViewer` Component will be "tagged" with `Top` or `Bottom`.

 ```javascript
 import { Updater, mapEffects } from 'redux-elm';